dlespiau/kube-test-harness/README.md

 }
 ```

-To run `kube-harness` tests a Kubernetes cluster is needed.
+To run `kube-test-harness` tests a Kubernetes cluster is needed.
 It's then a `go test` invocation away:

 ```console
 $ go test -v ./examples/simple/`